tomassar/dioptra/README.md

 go install github.com/tomassar/dioptra/cmd/dioptra@latest
 ```

 Requires Go 1.26+.
-The binary is self-contained — no Node.js or other runtime needed after install.
+The binary is self-contained, no Node.js or other runtime needed after install.

 ### Install script (no Go required)